bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 ## Interview Questions

-> List out the topics covered that students should study and review to be prepared for the questions asked in the TL interview.
-You can use the list of learning objectives that should be covered by the interview as a start.

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

+1. What is React JS and what problems does it solve?
+Support your answer with concepts introduced in class and from your personal research on the web.

+1. Describe component state.

-1. Describe semantic HTML
+1. Describe props.

-2. Understand when and how to use CSS reset

-3. Understand the use of the command line interface (CLI)

-4. Explain git commands and why git is valuable to a team of developers.

-5. Define mobile-first design in your own words, and the difference in layout types.
+1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions